Calling all physicians!

 Physician compensation is nuanced and complex, and asking for a raise can be uncomfortable.
 But knowing how your salary compares to others' in your specialty will allow you to more confidently advocate for your desired salary and benefits.

-We’ve highlighted several recent trends in physician compensation to help you level against your peers in your region and specialty, and remain up-to-date on them will enable you to negotiate smartly.
+We’ve highlighted several recent trends in physician compensation using Offcall's data in order to help you level against your peers in your region and specialty, and remain up-to-date on them will enable you to negotiate smartly.

 Physician Compensation Trends